sama-harris/Szisslink-pre-course/README.md

-# Swisslink Higher Institute of Professional Studies
+# Swisslink Higher Institute of Professional Studies a Btech student in software Engineering